gallegux/menusi/README.md

 **Write a CSV file** following the format of menusi_data.csv file.
 The format is very simple:

-- First field: name of program (it's recommended that it be no longer than 24 characters)
+- First field: name of program or menu (it's recommended that it be no longer than 24 characters).
+If the the name is a menu it must start with **>** (greather than character).
 - Even fields: kind or order to reach the runnable program
   * DSK: to mount a disc image file (with USIFAC, like |MG) or to access to a disc image (M4)
   * DSK2: to mount a second disc image file (with USIFAC, like |MG2)